crate/services-docs/docs/tutorials/time-series-advanced.md

 # Analyzing Device Readings with Metadata Integration

-CrateDB is highly regarded as an optimal database solution for managing time-series data thanks to its unique blend of features.
-It is particularly effective when you need to combine time-series data with metadata, for instance, in scenarios where data like sensor readings or log entries, need to be augmented with additional context for more insightful analysis.
+CrateDB is highly regarded as an optimal database solution for managing time series data thanks to its unique blend of features.
+It is particularly effective when you need to combine time series data with metadata, for instance, in scenarios where data like sensor readings or log entries, need to be augmented with additional context for more insightful analysis.